thewaxmango/green-book-trains-of-thought/ch2.md

 When we add the 6th node, it must connect to at least 3 nodes - otherwise, there exists a diagonal of the ring such that with the 6th node, it forms a empty triangle.
 However, with three edges, by pigeonhole it once again must form a complete triangle.
 Thus, this is impossible, so a graph with 6 nodes must contain either an empty triangle or a complete one.

 *Upon review:* The solution is a lot simpler.

+### Ants on a Square

+Recall that we want to somehow determine that there does not exist a 1/7 radius circle with three ants.
+By pigeonhole, for 51 ants, we want 25 regions to refute.
+Splitting a 1 width/height square into 25, we get 1/5 width/height sections, which has a diagonal of less than the diameter of the glass.
+Furthermore, at least one section has three ants, so the glass can cover this section.

+### Counterfeit Coins II

+Naively, we can weigh 5 times to find the solution.
+We want to do better than this.
+First consideration is: what happens if we weigh coins from two bags with same weight?
+Then, we know the answer.
+What about different weights?
+Well, if we take different amounts from each bag, we can tell any pair of weights apart.
+What is a case (with more bags) that we must avoid?
+First, we don't want 9s and 11s to cancel each other out.
+There may be some other ambiguity too, but it's hard to identify at first glance.

+Suppose we take 1/3/9/27/81 coins respectively, and find the difference from 121.
+This allows us to identify the weight of each coin in each weighing, since no matter what, the first 40 coins (delta between -40 and 40) can't muddle the difference made by the group of 81 (+-81 or 0), and same to the left.